danslimmon/awsbill2graphite/README.md

 1. Per-region, per-EC2-instance-type cost by the hour
 2. EBS metrics, including storage costs, PIOPS costs, per-million-IOPS costs, and snapshot storage costs
+3. Per-region RDS costs, including storage, PIOPS, and instance-hours
-3. Total AWS cost by the hour
+4. Total AWS cost by the hour

 More are planned.